beijaflor-io/ghcjs-commonjs/README.md

 See the [examples](/examples/README.md)!
 You can run them all with `make`.

+The modules have not been published to Hackage or NPM yet, but should be installable from `git` or the filesystem.

 ## `ghcjs-require`
 Utilities for loading GHCJS `.jsexe`s from CommonJS land.